 At the same time you’re looking to step up the kindness factor, look for ways you can dial back on unkindness toward others.
 None of us wants to admit it, but nearly all of us have sides that we’re not so proud of, especially when we feel stressed or our patience is tested.
 You can be a naturally kind person down to your core and still have a couple of touchy areas that could be improved upon.

 When I feel mistreated in some way by a company or service, I have a tendency to direct some of my frustration at customer service people (I know I’m not alone in this).
 Rotten customer service is a pet peeve of mine, but the customer service reps rarely, if ever, have anything to do with it.
-They are just the ones that have the sales cloud software open with your details and complaints, they aren’t the ones that have mistreated you or done any wrong by you, they are in fact the ones that are trying to rectify your problem.
+They aren’t the ones that have mistreated you or done any wrong by you, they are in fact the ones that are trying to rectify your problem.
 I’ve really been working to be more mindful of this, primarily through tapping into compassion for the overworked reps, and have made significant improvement.
 Now, I find myself many times joking around with them and telling them their efforts are appreciated-even in the most ridiculous of customer service failures.
 Much better energy for all.